koraykoca/git-cheat-sheet/README.md

 git commit name_of_the_file -m "commit_message"
 ```

-GIT can ask about our identity after executing this command.
+Git can ask about our identity after executing this command.
 In this case we will set our name and e-mail address as:

 ```ruby
 git config user.name "user_name"